cs50/cs50.readthedocs.io/heroku.md

 1. At `https://dashboard.heroku.com/apps/app-name/resources`, where `app-name` is your Heroku app's name, click **Heroku Postgres :: Database**.
 In the tab that opens, click **Settings**, then click **View Credentials...**.
 Highlight and copy the **URI** that appears.

-1. In CS50 IDE, open `application.py` in `~/finance/` and find:
+1. In CS50 IDE, open `application.py` in `finance/` and replace

     ```py
     db = SQL("sqlite:///finance.db")
     ```

+    with

+    ```py
+    db = SQL(os.getenv("DATABASE_URL"))
+    ```

-    Replace `sqlite:///finance.db` with that URI (so that the CS50 Library will connect to your Postgres database instead of your SQLite database).
+    so that the CS50 Library will connect to your PostgreSQL database instead of your SQLite database.

-1. In CS50 IDE, execute the below to import `finance.db` into your Postgres database, where `URI` is that same URI.
+1. In CS50 IDE, execute the below to import `finance.db` into your PostgreSQL database, where `URI` is that same URI.
 Be sure to append `?sslmode=require` to the URI.

     ```
     pgloader finance.db URI?sslmode=require
     ```

-    Thereafter, if you'd like to browse or edit your Postgres database, you can use Adminer (a tool like phpLiteAdmin for Postgres databases), at [adminer.cs50.net](https://adminer.cs50.net/).
+    Thereafter, if you'd like to browse or edit your PostgreSQL database, you can use Adminer (a tool like phpLiteAdmin for PostgreSQL databases), at [adminer.cs50.net](https://adminer.cs50.net/).
 Log in using your database's credentials: at `https://dashboard.heroku.com/apps/app-name/resources`, where `app-name` is your Heroku app's name, click **Heroku Postgres :: Database**.
 In the tab that opens, click **Settings**, then click **View Credentials...**.

-1. Create a new file in CS50 IDE called `Procfile` in `~/finance/` whose contents are:
+1. Create a new file in CS50 IDE called `Procfile` in `finance/` whose contents are:

     ```
     web: gunicorn application:app